-Musical traditions of all genres put high emphasis on generating the strong emotional feeling bordering between trance and ecstasy.
+Musical traditions of all genres put a high emphasis on generating the strong emotional feeling bordering between trance and ecstasy.
 We’re still not entirely sure why sounds of different frequencies and timbre make us feel like this.

 But there is something deeper than that.
 It looks like some types of sounds and tonalities can move us to tears or make us forget ourselves and enter into the state of flow.
 These tendencies have been richly exploited by cultures around the world.

-In one of his lectures, the psychologist Jordan Peterson describes how awe-struck he was when listening to one of Mozart’s symphonies.
+In one of his lectures, psychologist Jordan Peterson describes how awe-struck he was when listening to one of Mozart’s symphonies.

 The Rich Spiritual Context of Middle Eastern And Asian Music

-The theme always has a certain emotional feel to it and it might be compared to some of the melodic modes of the Western music.
+The theme always has a certain emotional feel to it and it might be compared to some of the melodic modes of Western music.
 There is also the idea of microtones that add more flavor to the music by enabling musicians to modulate notes “on the go” (while the string is still vibrating).

 The concept of Tarab